alexandre-jung/react-memory/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+See it running at https://alexandre-jung.github.io/react-memory/

 ## Available Scripts